mashua/poc-fsm/README.md

 2. Find a better solution for the above (2.)

 3. A states validity table.
 The rows holds the 'From' state and column holds the 'To' state.
 The library user should be able to call stateValidity[2][1] == 1 to check if the transition from 'state2' to 'state1' is a valid one.
 Be aware that the array might have stateValidity[2][1] == 1 and stateValidity[1][2] == 0 or stateValidity[2][2] == 1, all of which represents perfectly valid transitions for a FSM.

-Zero padding for the array should be optional and enabled by default to avoid confusion to the programmer
+Zero padding for the array should be optional and enabled by default to avoid confusion to the programmer.
-[1] To properly open, view and edit .dia files, you need the [Dia](http://live.gnome.org/Dia) program.

-[2] To properly compile the .tex file into a .pdf you must have the 'pdflatex' command availiable and also the TikZ/pgf library.

 <u>**Shipped examples:**</u>